 For many people, vinyl floors are usually out of the question.
 There is a belief that vinyl floors are unreali-

 stic in look, not really giving the authentic wood look that is desired.
-With SPC and WPC floors, however, it is near impossible by look alone to tell the difference between these floors and a wood floors.
+With SPC and WPC floors, however, it is near impossible to look alone to tell the difference between these floors and wood floors.
 The graining and ridges in the floor mimic real wood floors so well that even professional installers will have to touch it themselves to tell whether it is wood or not.
 The stone and wood looks that come out of some of The Last Inventory’s most popular selections of SPC and WPC are some of the most realistic styles available on the market.

 WPC and SPC Vinyl Floors

 So if you are in the market for floors, even if you were staying away from vinyl options, we suggest you take a serious look at WPC and SPC options.
 They are some of the most durable, realistic, value-packed floors available today.
-Offering 100% protection against water, incredible scratch resistance and realistic style, these floors are a great option for those wanting the look of hardwood floors with the resilience of a tile.
+Offering 100% protection against water, incredible scratch resistance, and realistic style, these floors are a great option for those wanting the look of hardwood floors with the resilience of a tile.

 Want to check out some of our best WPC and SPC options?
 Click here.